 - Leadership and Systems Thinking Skills

-Joyce C. Pressley, PhD, MPH, is the Director of the Department of Epidemiology Practicum Program and an Associate Professor of Epidemiology and Health Policy and Management at CUMC.
-She oversees the Department of Epidemiology practicum process including student practicum advisement, practicum placements, recruitment of new mentors and practicum sites and EPI Master’s Student Day where each student presents their practicum work.
-She collaborates with the Office of Field Practice staff that has access to several epidemiologically suitable school-wide practicum offerings.
-Students in the global certificate should contact Dr. Anne Paxton.
+Batya Elul, PhD, MSc, is the Director of the Department of Epidemiology Practicum Program and an Associate Professor of Epidemiology at CUMC.
+She oversees the Department of Epidemiology practicum process including student practicum advisement, practicum placements, recruitment of new mentors and practicum sites, and Epidemiology Master’s Student Day where each student presents their practicum work.
+She collaborates with the Office of Field Practice staff which manages school-wide practicum offerings, some of which are suitable for epidemiology students.
+Students in the Global Health Certificate should contact Dr. Anne Paxton.

 The Practicum Process